 It’s no secret that emotions drive behavior.
 Happy people whistle.
 Angry drivers crash cars.
-And now, with the help of emotion analytics, more companies are tuning into their customers’ feelings in an attempt to learn what makes them tick.
+And now, with the help of emotion detection and analytics, more companies are tuning into their customers’ feelings in an attempt to learn what makes them tick.

 Take, for example, a new telco customer and the wide range of emotions they could experience along their personal journey with the company: excitement when unboxing, frustration during installation, annoyance at being transferred between departments, relief at troubleshooting an issue, and a sense of satisfaction when everything finally works as expected.

-What is emotion analytics?
+What is emotion detection?

 Many popular KPIs – such as NPS and CES – are single questions, with or without a free text option.
 At best, they provide a narrow snapshot of likelihood to recommend or level of effort.
 Such feedback is collected at the end of a customer interaction and is biased by the outcome – it doesn’t tell the story of the ‘ups and downs’ of the episode.

 Emotional language is limited – is there a material difference between being happy and elated, frustrated and dissatisfied, or surprised and confused?
-Then there’s the uncertainty principle – the idea that the evaluation itself will impede upon the system being evaluated in unpredictable ways.
+Then there’s Heisenberg’s uncertainty principle – the idea that the evaluation itself will impede upon the system being evaluated in unpredictable ways.
 In other words, it’s essentially unscientific to ask a customer to evaluate their own emotional reactions.

 A smile is worth a thousand words…

-Text (Sentiment) analysis uses algorithms to analyze text and determine whether the writer’s perception of a specific topic is positive, negative or neutral.
+- Text (Sentiment) analysis uses algorithms to analyze text and determine whether the writer’s perception of a specific topic is positive, negative or neutral.
 Sentiment analysis has become a key tool for making sense of the multitudes of opinions expressed every day on review sites, forums, blogs, and social media.

-Facial Analysis uses facial recognition technology to analyze a person’s expressions within a photo or video, such as raised eyebrows, smirks or wide smiles.
+- Facial Analysis uses facial emotion recognition technology to analyze a person’s expressions within a photo or video, such as raised eyebrows, smirks or wide smiles.
 By setting specific parameters around different facial reactions, educators can spot struggling students in a classroom environment, while security forces can detect individuals with malicious intent at public events.

 Leading B2C providers are now taking these lessons “to heart,” holistically combining the various technologies to optimize customer assistance at every stage of the journey.

-Better call routing
+1. Emotion-based call routing

-Tracking reactions over time
+3. Tracking emotional reactions over time

 Data provided by emotion analytics is multifaceted and can provide information on every aspect of the interaction at each moment of the episode.
 For example, contact centers might tweak their processes when emotion analytics indicates that while a friendly introduction is effective, the follow-up identification process is seen as intrusive and annoying.

-Delivering corporate-level analytics
+4. Delivering corporate-level analytics

 Decision-makers benefit from a goldmine of data that helps them understand at the macro level which of their products or services elicit specific emotions.
 For example, a perfume manufacturer might rely heavily on emotion analytics to finetune its formulas based on customer reactions to specific notes of fragrances, or an ad campaign may be pulled when analytics detect that a specific percentage of people grimace when they see a particular image.

 The ability to read a customer’s emotions is clearly a game-changer when it comes to improving CX.
-And the introduction of computer vision has upped the ante, as new advanced technologies enable computers to both see and interpret the customer’s emotions simultaneously, creating unprecedented possibilities for intuitive service.
+And the introduction of computer vision has upped the ante, as new advanced technologies enable computers to both see and interpret the customer’s facial emotions simultaneously, creating unprecedented possibilities for intuitive service.

 Visual Assistance is an emerging technology that enables agents and product experts to visually guide customers using augmented reality during live video sessions.
 With the introduction of dual camera recording, companies can leverage split-screen snapshots taken simultaneously with both front and rear smartphone cameras, providing a glimpse of both a customer’s facial expressions and their environment.

 Real-time insights into customers’ emotions can help agents engage with them in a highly personalized manner and deliver empathetic service, a vital quality in today’s customer-centric business environment.
-For example, agents issuing instructions for setting up a smart TV can see confusion registering on a customer’s face, enabling them to repeat or simplify the steps.
+For example, agents providing instructions for setting up a smart TV can see confusion registering on a customer’s face, enabling them to repeat or simplify the steps.

-Speech analytics may help an agent detect high levels of frustration and provide personalized service that addresses the customer’s specific issue.
+Voice analytics may help an agent detect high levels of frustration and provide personalized service that addresses the customer’s specific issue.
 When there’s a language barrier or a noisy environment, a voice-to-text app will enable agents to benefit from sentiment analysis, providing insights into a customer’s mood when speech or facial analysis is not possible.

+Of course, there are mixed feelings.
 While these are intriguing developments, barriers to adoption remain.
-Emotion analytics triggers several privacy and security issues.
+Emotion detection and analytics triggers several privacy and security issues.
 Are customers willing to have their emotions analyzed?
 Is consent required?
 It will take time to select the right use cases and to determine the best data sets to capture while making sure the information can be effectively measured to optimize customer experience.